The Original Hybrid

 Memory foam mattresses often come with a removable mattress cover that's machine washable.
 This can make cleaning a lot easier, but there are a couple of things to be aware of.

 Always check the manufacturer’s instructions and the details of your mattress warranty before cleaning.
 Some mattresses have removable covers but the manufacturer actually advises against taking the cover off and washing it, while others allow this but say to avoid cleaning the foam after the cover has been removed.

-If you are putting your cover in the washing machine, follow the washing instructions carefully to be sure you don’t inadvertently invalidate your warranty or shrink the cover so much that it then doesn’t fit back over the mattress.
+If you're putting your cover in the washing machine, follow the washing instructions carefully to be sure you don’t inadvertently invalidate your warranty or shrink the cover so much that it doesn’t fit back over the mattress.

 There are a few things you can do to maximise the lifespan of your mattress.
 Cleaning it regularly is certainly one of them, but flipping or rotating your mattress according to the manufacturer's instructions, using a mattress protector and not sitting on the edge of your bed will help, too.
 A can also give an ailing mattress a new lease of life.

 Even so, mattresses don't last for ever.
 When you're sleeping on it every night, it's all too easy to convince yourself that your mattress is as good as it was when new.
-But just because a mattress is comfortable doesn't guarantee that it's providing good support for your back.
+But just because a mattress is comfortable, it doesn't guarantee that it's providing good support for your back.